 Note: The numbers above are just estimates for a 5kW solar system, and your home is unique.
 The best way to know exactly how much money solar power can save you is to connect with one of our partners nearby.
 A friendly solar expert we trust will give you a buzz and help you craft a personal plan to get the absolute most out of a solar power system for your home.
 It's 100% free (yes, that’s right, 100% free) and you aren't obligated to buy anything.

 For a state that loves dreamers and touts itself as a Pacific Wonderland, Oregon lawmakers sure have gotten their heads out of the clouds when it comes to solar energy policy.
 Salem has been hard at work enacting solar and renewable energy programs to protect the natural beauty all around the state.
 Residential solar programs here have been progressive, and here's to it rolling on!
-Read on to learn why going solar in Oregon in now one of the surest investments you can make.
+Read on to learn why going solar in Oregon in now one of the surest investments you can make... for now.